 Parking: The need for parking and its associated infrastructure will change.
 Where parking lots and garages take up valuable centralized resources, development can look to adaptive reuse to reclaim the land for more active uses.
 Technology sensor advancement in parking will drive technology improvements in traffic grids and traffic management.
 Here, the biggest need for IoT and edge-computing services looms.

 Traffic: If roadway congestion will be better managed, will this result in commute lengths increasing again?
 Will an unintended consequence encourage sprawl?
 Roads are built around human needs and human drivers.
 Think about the number of signs that proliferate along roads.
 The need for signs, lane markers, and streetlights becomes less important.
-Currently, our cars spend 98% of their lives parked.
+Currently, our cars spend 98 percent of their lives parked.
 We already see car-sharing companies like Zipcar changing that statistic by putting cars to work when they would otherwise be idle.
 Connected vehicles, real-time information, and dynamic routing will change how our traffic flows and how we manage it.